brynmor/brynmor.github.io/Lists/lists.md

 ---
 layout: page
-title: Lists
+title: Collections
 ---

-Lists of things that I want to remember
+## Lists of things that I want to remember

 - [The best alcohol free beers](list_1.md)